ppy/osu-wiki/wiki/History_of_osu!/April_Fools/en.md

 ![](img/2015-osucoins.png "Three osu! coins")

-On 31 March 2015, [peppy](https://osu.ppy.sh/users/2) released [a newspost](https://osu.ppy.sh/home/news/2015-03-31-osucoins) that announced the addition of a new in-game currency to be added to osu!, dubbed "osu!coins" \[1,2\].
-The newspost explained what the in-game currency was and how it worked along with a specially-created [osu!academy video](https://www.youtube.com/watch?v=BImc5McuK1o "YouTube").
+On 31 March 2015, [peppy](https://osu.ppy.sh/users/2) released [a news post](https://osu.ppy.sh/home/news/2015-03-31-osucoins) that announced the addition of a new in-game currency, called "osu!coins" \[1,2\].
+The news post explained what the in-game currency was and how it worked along with a specially-created [osu!academy video](https://www.youtube.com/watch?v=BImc5McuK1o "YouTube").
 Along with this, peppy also joked that his reasoning behind the change was due to the fact that the current monetary gain from player donations would not have been enough to buy him a personal jet within his lifetime:

 > At the current rate of return, it would be unlikely for me to purchase a personal jet within my lifetime, which is one of my primary life goals.
 Thus I held discussions with the team on alternate forms of monetisation, studying the current trends in similar free-to-play games currently available on the market.

 — peppy, "osu!coins" \[1\]

 *Note: Under [Coordinated Universal Time (UTC)](https://en.wikipedia.org/wiki/Coordinated_Universal_Time "Wikipedia"), the post was posted on 31 March 2015.
-However, at the time of the publication, peppy was currently living in Australia, in which the current date was 1 April 2015.*
+However, at the time of the publication, peppy was currently living in Australia, where the current date was 1 April 2015.*

-In short, in order to play or restart a [beatmap](/wiki/Beatmap), users must spend one osu!coin, and once they ran out of osu!coins, they would either have to stop playing and wait until the next day, or pay real money to get more osu!coins.
-In spite of this description, however, actual gameplay was not affected, and users could just continue playing as normal once all their osu!coins were depleted \[1,3,4,5\].
+In short, in order to play or restart a [beatmap](/wiki/Beatmap), users must have spent one osu!coin, and once they ran out of osu!coins, they would either have to stop playing and wait until the next day, or pay real money to get more osu!coins.
+In spite of this description, however, actual gameplay was not affected, and users could just continue playing as normal, once all their osu!coins were depleted \[1,3,4,5\].

-A new osu! main screen was also made that had a barrage of slowly rising osu!coins in the background, along with a slightly changed main theme, in which the exclamation "circles!" was replaced with a robotic-sounding "and buy the coins" before the beat drop.
+The main screen of osu! also had a barrage of slowly rising osu!coins in the background, along with a slightly changed main theme, in which the exclamation "circles!" was replaced with a robotic-sounding "and buy the coins" before the beat drop.
 Additional new textures, sound effects, animations, and music were created for this prank, including a counter that would display the amount of coins players had throughout their plays. \[5,6\]. <!--needs further verification; also not sure if this paragraph is necessary or not-->

 The update was generally well-received by players and saw some actual support for a future implementation without the monetization.
 Despite this, peppy rolled back the implementation of osu!coins the following day with [a remark in its corresponding changelog update](https://osu.ppy.sh/comments/121803) about the feedback \[3,7,8,9\].